antpass79/SimpleSearchEngine/README.md

  - **:quit** to exit the program
  - once the program starts, the command **search** is automatically ready to listen for a list of words, separated by a whitespace

- ## Run tests

-In the test folder there are a set of tests runnable from the development environment (IntelliJ IDEA).
-The tests check:

-- the data structure
-- the search engine

 ###Note on the tests

 In order to fill the data structure, the ISearchIndexer can be used to implement a custom indexer.
 In the project the are two indexer: